florimm/k8spad/README.md

-# k8spad
-LinqPad for kubernetes or Lens replacement
+Linqpad for k8s or Lens alternative